-- Overtime in a workday: Non-exempt employees must be paid 1.5 times their regular rate of pay when they work more than eight hours in any workday.
-If the employee works more than 12 hours in any workday, they must be paid double their regular pay rate.
+- Overtime in a workday: Non-exempt employees must be paid 1.5 times their regular pay rate when they work more than 8 hours in a workday (“time and a half”).
+If the employee works more than 12 hours in any workday, they must be paid at least 2 times their regular pay rate (“double time”).

-- Overtime in a workweek: On the seventh consecutive day of work in a workweek, non-exempt employees must earn 1.5 times their regular pay rate for the first eight hours worked.
-Any additional hours worked must be paid at double the regular pay rate.
+- Overtime in a workweek: On the seventh consecutive day of work in a workweek, non-exempt employees must earn 1.5 times their regular pay rate for the first 8 hours worked.
+Any additional hours worked must be paid at least 2 times the regular pay rate.

 - Sick time: California employers must provide paid sick leave for employees who work at least 30 days in a year.

-- Meal and rest breaks: Employees must be given a 10-minute rest break for every four hours worked and a 30-minute meal break after five hours of work.
+- Meal and rest breaks: Non-exempt employees must be given a 10-minute rest break for every 4 hours worked and a 30-minute meal break after 5 hours of work.

 - Bonuses or commissions wages: These must be paid within a specified time period after being earned by the employee.
-Employers cannot withhold these wages as a form of retaliation or when the employee leaves.
+Employers cannot withhold these wages as a form of retaliation or when the employee leaves their employment.